jrhunter/rhunter/archetypes/default.md

 toc: false
 comments: false
 justify: false  # text-align: justify;
-single: false  # display as a single page, hide navigation on bottom, like as about page.
+single: true  # display as a single page, hide navigation on bottom, like as about page.
 # license: ""  # CC License
 draft: false
 ---